(Beta) Integrate with Telemetry Data Collectors

 Consumers can use the Subscription Management APIs to manage the delivery of telemetry data to their systems.

-Before calling POST /fabric/v4/streams/{streamID}/subscriptions, refer to the Data Collector Section to set up a sink type of your choice.
+Before calling POST /fabric/v4/streams/{streamID}/subscriptions, refer to the Data Collector Section to set up a sink type of your choice

-Note: Subscriptions do not support self-signed certificates.
+Note: The Subscription API URI/host values only support HTTPS and do not support self-signed certificates.

 Refer to the payloads below to create a stream subscription for the supported data collectors: